programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Then, tell the window to 'listen' for any clicks, to send the click information to the ```onClick``` function that will be defined next.
+Then, tell the window to 'listen' for any clicks and send the click information to the ```onClick``` function that will be defined next.

 **Within** the init function definition, **after** the following code:
 ```